-As discussed below and under the prior section of this proxy statement entitled "Background of the Merger" commencing at page 57, HAQ's Board of Directors considered a wide variety of other factors in connection with its evaluation of the Merger.
+Our Board of Directors also considered a wide variety of other factors in connection with its evaluation of the Merger.
 In light of the complexity of those factors, our Board of Directors, as a whole, did not consider it practicable to, nor did it attempt to, quantify or otherwise assign relative weights to the specific factors it considered in reaching its decision.
 Individual members of our Board of Directors may have given different weight to different factors.

-Our Board of Directors considered the nature of PharmAthene's business and assets, its current capitalization and operating losses, the extent of the liabilities to be assumed and the factors below, in addition to the various risks discussed in the section entitled "Risk Factors" beginning on page 32, in reaching its determination that the Merger is in the best interests of HAQ's stockholders and to approve the Merger and enter into the Merger Agreement.
+Our Board of Directors considered the nature of PharmAthene's business and assets, its current capitalization and resulting operating losses, the extent of the liabilities to be assumed and the factors below, in addition to the various risks discussed in the section entitled "Risk Factors" beginning on page 25, in reaching its determination that the Merger is in the best interests of HAQ's stockholders and to approve the Merger and enter into the Merger Agreement.